 On July 1, 1999, the St. Augustine Technical Center, which was operated by the St. Johns County School Board, converted to become the state's first charter technical career center under the name of First Coast Technical Institute.
 Two years later Flagler/Volusia Advanced Technology Center opened on August 20, 2001, at Daytona Beach Community College in Volusia County; it subsequently was renamed Advanced Technology College in 2007.
-Florida's third technical career center, Lake Technical Center, became a conversion charter technical career center in July 2004.
-First Coast Technical College, formerly First Coast Technical Institute, reauthorized its charter on July 1, 2004, and ATC reauthorized its charter on July 1, 2006.
+Florida's third technical career center, Lake Technical Center, became a conversion charter technical career center in July 2004 and reauthorized its charter on July 1, 2009.
+First Coast Technical College, formerly First Coast Technical Institute, reauthorized its charter on July 1, 2009, and Advanced Technology College reauthorized its charter on July 1, 2011.